rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 ### Creating favicons
 A [favicon](https://en.wikipedia.org/wiki/Favicon) is a small image loaded by the browser and displayed on the website tab.
 There is a lot of different advice on how to appropriately set favicons, and unfortunately a lot of it is very outdated.
-The advise here is based on [this article](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs).

 These days, modern browsers support .svg favicons and this format is easiest way to add a favicon to your webpage: it is lightweight and scales properly.
 There are lots of tools available to create these images - I used [this site](https://formito.com/tools/favicon).